GABETROLL/holbertonschool-higher_level_programming/python-import_modules/README.md

 0. how to import a function (or any object or metaclass) from a file named _add\_0.py_
 1. how to import multiple functions (or any object or metaclass) from a file named _calculation\0.py_
 2. how to get and count the terminal arguments fed into a Python file
+3. how to use generator comprehensions, the sum function, int casting and list slicing to add every argument